 1st & 2nd place animals will return for Sr. Champion.
 Jr Breed Champion will return to the ring for the Grand Champion competition.
-Senior and Reserve Champion Female of each breed -ribbon Grand and Reserve Champion Female of each breed - ribbon
+Senior and Reserve Champion Female of each breed- ribbon Grand and Reserve Champion Female of each breed- ribbon

-Animals shown in Dry Cow Classes cannot be shown in any other individual classes Hol Jer Ayr Guer.
+Animals shown in Dry Cow Classes cannot be shown in any other individual classes Hol.
+Jer.
+Ayr.
+Guer.
 Br.
-Swiss Milking Shorthorn Young Dry Cow, 4 years and under 465 466 467 468 469 470 Aged Dry Cow , 5 years and over 471 472 473 474 475 476
+Swiss Milking Shorthorn Dry Cow- 2 yrs.
+And over with at least 1 complete lactation 496 497 498 499 500 501

-Group classes may be entered only if animals were entered in above individual classes Hol Jer Ayr Guer.
+Group classes may be entered only if animals were entered in above individual classes Hol.
+Jer.
+Ayr.
+Guer.
 Br.
-Swiss Milking Shorthorn Exhibitor's Herd, 3 females all same breed owned by individual exhibitor 477 478 479 480 481 482 Produce of Dam, 2 females, any age, produce of 1 cow, owned by individual exhibitor 483 484 485 486 487 488 Dam-Daughter 489 490 491 492 493 494
+Swiss Milking Shorthorn Exhibitor's Herd, 3 females all same breed, owned by individual exhibitor 502 503 504 505 506 507 Produce of Dam, 2 females, any age, produce of 1 cow, owned by individual exhibitor 508 509 510 511 512 513 Dam-Daughter 514 515 516 517 518 519

 For Produce of Dam and Dam-Daughter Classes both animals must have shown in individual classes.
 You may show as many entries as possible as long as each animal is in only one pair.
-(Animals need not both be owned by exhibitor).
-Class No. 495- Cloverbud Class- all Cloverbuds must enter this class.
-Limit one calf or heifer of any age within reason.
+(Animals need not both be owned by the exhibitor).

-Class No.496- Bred by Exhibitor Award- (pre-entry not required).
+Class No.526- Bred by Exhibitor Award- (pre-entry not required).
 To qualify for this premium, registration papers must be presented to the Cooperative Extension Office before the end of the Dairy Show.
 The breeder is defined as the owner of the dam at the time of service.
 To receive premiums you must list this award on your voucher entry blank.
 This award is offered to encourage boys and girls to breed cattle of an acceptable type.
-A rosette will be awarded for the top animal bred and owned by exhibitor in each breed.
+A rosette will be awarded for the top animal bred and owned by the exhibitor in each breed.